You are here: Start » Programming Tips » Sorting, Classifying and Choosing Objects

 Sorting, Classifying and Choosing Objects

 Sorting, classifying and choosing objects are three types of general programming tasks that are often an important part of machine vision inspections.
 For example, it might be asked how to sort detected objects by the Y coordinate, how to decide which objects are correct on the basis of a computed feature, or how to select the region having the highest area.
-In Adaptive Vision Studio, by design, there are no filters that do just that.
+In Aurora Vision Studio, by design, there are no filters that do just that.
 Instead, for maximum flexibility such tasks are divided into two steps:

 - Firstly, an array of values (features) describing the objects of interest has to be created.